New Cold Dark Matter Crisis Revealed by Multiscale Cluster Lensing: THE INNER DENSITY PROFILES OF SUBSTRUCTURES

-Galaxy-Galaxy Strong Lensing (GGSL) in massive clusters, as amply demonstrated by \citet{Meneghetti2020,Meneghetti2023} offers a uniquely sensitive probe of the abundance and internal structure of dark matter subhalos in the mass range $M_{\rm sub}\sim 10^{10}$\textendash$10^{12}\,M_\odot$.
-GGSL events are a proxy for how efficiently cluster member galaxies, embedded in the smooth cluster potential, generate additional (galaxy-scale) strong-lensing regions beyond those produced by the cluster-scale critical curves alone.
-These regions appear as \emph{tangential} critical curves in the image plane and map to galaxy-scale caustics on the source plane, thereby delineating where a background source would be multiply imaged by substructure.

-Operationally, the GGSL cross section $\sigma_{\rm GGSL}(z_s)$ is defined as the total area on the source plane at redshift $z_s$ enclosed by the full set of galaxy-scale caustics.
-In practice, one identifies the \emph{tangential} critical curves via the lensing Jacobian eigenvalues, maps these curves to the source plane to obtain caustics, and then computes the area covered by the union of the resulting caustics.
-The corresponding GGSL probability is
+GGSL in massive clusters provides a sensitive probe of the internal structure of DM subhalos over $M_{\rm sub}\sim 10^{10}$--$10^{12}\,M_\odot$ \citep{Meneghetti2020, Meneghetti2023}.
+GGSL events quantify how efficiently cluster member galaxies, embedded in the smooth cluster potential, generate additional galaxy-scale strong-lensing regions beyond those produced by the cluster-scale critical curves alone \citep{Meneghetti2020, Meneghetti2023}.
+Operationally, the GGSL cross section $\sigma_{\rm GGSL}(z_s)$ is the total source-plane area at source redshift $z_s$ enclosed by the union of galaxy-scale caustics, and the corresponding probability is

 where $A_s$ is the source-plane area mapped by the observational field of view \citep{Meneghetti2020}.
-With this definition, $P_{\rm GGSL}(z_s)$ can be interpreted as the fraction of the observed field within which a source at $z_s$ is expected to undergo galaxy-scale strong lensing by cluster substructure.

-Using high-fidelity lens models of \textit{HST Frontier Fields} and CLASH clusters, \citet{Meneghetti2020} showed that the observed GGSL probability exceeds predictions from state-of-the-art hydrodynamical CDM simulations by more than an order of magnitude across a broad range of source redshifts.
-Subsequent studies \citep[e.g.][]{Ragagnin2022,Heinze2023,Meneghetti2023} confirmed that this tension persists even after varying numerical resolution; subgrid feedback; and line-of-sight projection of simulated clusters.
-While such effects can alter $P_{\rm GGSL}$ by factors of a few at most, they do not bridge the discrepancy without simultaneously degrading agreement with other independent observables (e.g., the stellar mass function, galaxy sizes, or cluster lensing on larger scales).
-Importantly, the lensing-inferred subhalo mass functions in these clusters remain broadly consistent with CDM expectations \citep{Natarajan2017,Dutra2025} as discussed in Section~1 and shown in \fref{fig:SHMF.pdf} above, indicating that the GGSL tension is not primarily driven by \emph{subhalo abundance}.
-Instead, it points to a mismatch to the subhalo \emph{inner structure}: cluster member galaxies appear to reside in subhalos that are systematically more centrally concentrated than in collisionless CDM simulations, enabling them to reach lensing criticality and generate the observed GGSL.
+Using high-fidelity lens models of HST Frontier Fields and CLASH clusters, \citet{Meneghetti2020} showed that the $P_{\rm GGSL}$ derived from these observed cluster lenses exceed predictions from state-of-the-art hydrodynamical CDM simulations by more than an order of magnitude across a broad range of $z_s$.
+This tension persists after varying the numerical resolution, subgrid feedback, and line-of-sight projections \citep[e.g.,][]{Ragagnin2022, Meneghetti2023, Heinze2024}.
+Because lensing-inferred SHMFs remain broadly consistent with CDM expectations \citep{Natarajan2017, Dutra2025}, the discrepancy points primarily to the subhalo lensing efficiency and hence their \emph{inner} structure: member galaxies appear to occupy subhalos that are systematically more centrally concentrated than predicted by collisionless CDM simulations.